MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

     **Key Value**: 1

 11. **Save and Test the flow**.
+First turn the flow on and then test.
+To test choose, the manual option.
 Make sure the flow runs successfully.

     ![](media/cd872768ee2b4348ff1dbd6976d14a86.png)